Research

 Nunc ut facilisi volutpat neque est diam id sem erat aliquam elementum dolor tortor commodo et massa dictumst egestas tempor duis eget odio eu egestas nec amet suscipit posuere fames ded tortor ac ut fermentum odio ut amet urna posuere ligula volutpat cursus enim libero libero pretium faucibus nunc arcu mauris sed scelerisque cursus felis arcu sed aenean pharetra vitae suspendisse ac.

-In the next sections, we will explore methods to enhance the evaluation capabilities of two critical aspects:
+In the following sections, we explore methods to enhance the evaluation capabilities of two critical aspects:

-1. Assessing the relevance of the table retrieved by the RAG system: This involves determining whether the retrieved table contains the necessary information to accurately derive an answer to the given query.
+1. Assessing the relevance of the table: This involves determining whether the table retrieved by the RAG system contains the necessary information to accurately answer the given query.

-2. Evaluating the correctness and faithfulness of the generated response: This focuses on assessing whether the RAG system's output is not only correct but also faithful to the information provided in the retrieved table and the given query.
+2. Evaluating response correctness and faithfulness: This focuses on verifying whether the RAG system's output is both accurate and faithful to the information in the retrieved table and the query.

-By addressing these two key areas, DynamoEval aims to improve the diagnosis of RAG systems when dealing with tabular data.
-Throughout the post we use a series of test datasets modified from a standard Tabular QA dataset WikiTableQuestion (WTQ) with some manual cleaning, curation, and augmentation.
-We curate different datasets which consist of queries, contexts, responses, and ground-truth binary labels indicating the quality (good/bad) of the contexts and responses for retrieval and faithfulness evaluation.
-The evaluators will classify these contexts and responses, and their performance will be measured with accuracy, precision, and recall based on the ground-truth labels.
+DynamoEval addresses these key areas to improve the diagnosis of RAG systems handling tabular data.
+Throughout the post, we use a series of test datasets, modified from a standard Tabular QA dataset WikiTableQuestion (WTQ), with some manual cleaning, curation, and augmentation.
+These curated datasets include queries, contexts, responses, and ground-truth binary labels indicating the quality (good/bad) of the contexts and responses for retrieval and faithfulness evaluation.
+The evaluators will classify these contexts and responses, and performance will be measured using accuracy, precision, and recall based on the ground-truth labels.

 Because existing RAG evaluation solutions are primarily designed for evaluating textual data, we observe that they are not well-suited for tasks involving tables when used out-of-the-box, despite utilizing the same base model, such as GPT-4.
 However, DynamoEval demonstrates that significant performance improvements can be achieved through prompt optimizations.
 Some key factors contributing to this enhancement include: